loader image

 September 2024

-An integration week took place at SERRATER SL premises in Spain, where partners Eurecat, the Agricultural University of Athens, and AGROMA worked together to integrate all physical components: the retrofitted tractor, navigation unit, perception unit, and advanced DIS sprayer.
-Using simulated inputs from the Smart Droplets Digital Twin, the tractor successfully carried out realistic spraying missions—navigating, stopping, and spraying precisely as instructed without human intervention.
-This validated the system's operational performance in a complex orchard environment.
+An "Integration Week" was held at the SERRATER SL premises.
+Partners Eurecat, the Agricultural University of Athens, and AGROMA worked together to integrate all physical components, including the retrofitted tractor, navigation unit, perception unit, and advanced DIS sprayer.
+The system was tested under real-world conditions using simulated digital twin inputs to execute realistic spraying missions, navigating, stopping, and spraying precisely as instructed without human intervention.